Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/code_modification_guide/kernel_modifications.md

  </tr>
 </table>

-Here it lists the changes required for the vadd kernel for this tutorial.
-Please mind that this is just one example and there are also other ways to implement the same functions.
+This tutorial lists the changes required for the vadd kernel.
+Note that this is only one example and there are also other ways to implement the same functions.

 #### 1. Include necessary file headers.

-Add following 'include' commands at the beginning of the file, just before the 'define' command.
+Add following 'include' commands at the beginning of the file, right before the 'define' command.

 ***OLD***:
 ```